chuanqisun/sparky-notes/experiments/2023-04-19-knowledge-frame/design.md

   - All the benefits from Concept 4: Data + Operation hybrid
   - Additional affordance on the Frame for interactive data exploration
   - Reduced connection complexity because all the nodes are operators
+- Cons
+  - Implementing Observer as an Operator makes the operator stateful.
+Observer becomes the implicit container for data

 ## Frame design